 In the long term climate strategy (COM(2018)733) the European Commission points out that sustainable biomass has an important role to play in a net zero greenhouse gas emissions economy.
 The Commission stresses that the long-term mitigation benefits are greater when the forest is actively managed and forest products substitute resources with higher carbon footprint.
-A net zero emissions economy will require increasing amounts of biomass compared to today's consumption and more biomass need to be mobilized.
+A net zero emissions economy will require increasing amounts of biomass compared to today's consumption and more biomass need to be mobilized as declared by the Commission.
 Sweden fully supports this view.
-The Effort Sharing Regulation on binding annual emission reductions by EU Member States adopted in 2018 sets the national emission reduction target for 2030 compared to 2005 for Sweden to 40 percent for the ESR sector.
-As indicated by guidance from the Riksdag (the Swedish parliament) in January 2019, to maintain the ambition level in the EU climate framework 2021-2030, Sweden will not use any possible credits from Managed Forest Land to meet its EU commitment in the ESR sector, nor be transferred to other Member States.
+The Effort Sharing Regulation (ESR) on binding annual emission reductions by EU Member States adopted in 2018 sets the national emission reduction target for 2030 compared to 2005 for the ESR sector.
+The Swedish contribution is 40 percent.

-Total greenhouse gas emissions in Sweden excluding LULUCF, expressed in CO2 equivalent, were about 52.9 million tonnes (Mton) in 2016.
+Total greenhouse gas emissions in Sweden excluding LULUCF, expressed in CO2 equivalent, were about 52.7 million tonnes (Mton) in 2017.
 This can be compared to the 71.5 Mton emitted in 1990, resulting in a decrease of total emissions by about 26% compared to 1990.
-Total greenhouse gas emissions including LULUCF in 2016 were about 9 Mton.
+Total greenhouse gas emissions including LULUCF in 2017 were about 10 Mton.